Stryyder/The-Coding-Journey/README.md

 - [Danger House](https://github.com/Stryyder/Danger-House): I made this game with Basic utilizing at the time QBasic 4.5.
 It was made sometime around 2001?
 Text and pictures - they were all the rage back then.

 ### Biggest lessons so far
+- Equally important to studying is not studying everything.
+Trying to learn everything is futile.
 - Algorithm and data structures are such a vital key component to learn that they should be placed up front
 - You may experience something deeper than burnout, fear of not being able to grasp the material.
 But you can.
 Each time you come across a term, it becomes more and more familiar as time passes.
 - Even if web dev dies in the future, programming won't